If you have been mistreated at work because of any protected catergories, you may have a claim for discrimination

 It is illegal for employers to discriminate against employees on the basis of certain protected categories such as gender, sexual orientation, pregnancy, race, nationality, age, disability or religious beliefs.

 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religion, sex and/or national origin.
 Section 1981 of the Civil Rights Act also forbids discrimination on the basis of race.
 The Age Discrimination in Employment Act (“ADEA”) forbids discrimination against employees who are age 40 or older.
 The American’s with Disability Act (ADA) prohibits discrimination on the basis of disability and requires employers to reasonably accommodate persons with disabilities, unless doing so would constitute an undue hardship for the employer.
-The Law Offices of Abrahamson Vorachek & Levinson can review your facts to determine whether you have a claim, and if so, what legal recourse may be available to you.
+The Law Offices of Abrahamson Vorachek & Rdzanek can review your facts to determine whether you have a claim, and if so, what legal recourse may be available to you.

 We assist employees in the Chicagoland area in the following types of discrimination matters: